In association with National Express

 It’s November 1st, I’m wearing my Christmas pyjamas, and I’ve cracked open a bottle of Harvey’s Bristol Cream.
-There might be a mince pie warming in the oven and it’s all I can do not to watch the Gavin and Stacey Christmas special.
+There might be a mince pie warming in the oven and the Hallmark channel is on the TV.
 Even better, I don’t care a jot about all those people who are HUMBUGGING all over the place, telling me November is too early for Christmas.

 If it was, then how do you explain the fact that there are currently over 50 wood cabins in Bristol city centre selling Christmas gifts, mulled wine and oversized sausages?

 (Seriously, what is it with the bratwurst?
 Why do they not design them to fit in the buns, or buy buns big enough to hold them?)

 Bristol Christmas market even has CURLING, which feels pretty festive to me, and a Jäger Barn Bar, which feels slightly less so, but I guess it’s drinking, so that counts.
 Of course the downside to visiting a Christmas market is that often you’ve driven there, which means you can’t really do the mulled drinks offering justice.
 Ironically, the stress of finding somewhere to park, and then realising it is going to cost you £2 PER HOUR, means you really need a mulled wine more than ever.